beckylakes/lp-events-platform/README.md

 ## Project Summary 📚
 Eventure is an events platform created to allow music lovers to discover global or local events, and also provides a platform for event organisers to share their events with the community.
+In this project I have learned in great detail on RBAC (Role Based Access Control) and authentication using access/refresh tokens throughout my backend and frontend code.
+My backend server acts as a RESTful API for my accessible frontend which is deployed on Netlify.

 * Normal users can login, browse other users, upcoming events and upon finding their ideal event can, with a click of the button, begin attending.
 They will then have the option to add it to their calendar, or if they change their mind, they can choose to stop attending.